BertKoor/camelCase/ReadMe.md

  * The __CVS__ (Camel Valuation Service) is already developed.
    It takes some depersonalized input values of a camel such as the weight, age, number of humps, physical condition and customer rating to calculate an estimation of the camel's market value.
- * The __CR__ (Camel Registry) is a datastore which contains details like the weight, age and number of humps.
+ * The __CR__ (Camel Registry) is a legacy datastore which contains details like the weight, year & month of birth and number of humps.
  * The __CHS__ (Camel Health Service) holds the medical history and periodical medical check results of any registered camel.
    Based on the health records it can return the PHS (physical historical state) of a camel, expressed in a number from one (very bad) to ten (very good).
  * Camels that are rented out might get star ratings from customers, expressing their customer happiness in using that particular camel.
-   The average rating can be retrieved from the __CCRS__ (Camel Customer Rating Service) and is expressed in a number between one (bad) and five (good) in a precision of halve stars.
+   The average rating can be retrieved from the __CCRS__ (Camel Customer Rating Service) and is expressed in a number between one (bad) and five (good).

 ### Camel License ID's